-- Move through presentation slides using the Page Up (+) or Page Down (-) buttons - Use the buttons as you would a wireless mouse by pressing the arrow, Enter, and Esc buttons
+- Move through presentation slides using the Page Up or Page Down buttons - Use the buttons as you would a wireless mouse by pressing the arrow, Enter, and Esc buttons

-Before you can use one of these functions, you must connect a USB cable to the USB TypeB port on the projector (see page 19) and select the function you want to use.
+Before you can use one of these functions, you must connect a USB cable to the USB TypeB port on the projector (see page 28) and select the function you want to use (see page 57).

-You can use the remote control as a wireless mouse only when projecting from the Computer (Component Video).
+You can use the remote control as a wireless mouse only when projecting from the Computer (Component Video) or HDMI (EX51/EX71 only) port.

 You may need to select specific settings on your computer to use the remote control as a mouse.
 See your computer documentation for details.

-To control presentation slides using the remote control's Page Up (+) or Page Down (-) buttons, select Page Up/Down as the USB Type B setting on the Extended menu (see page 50).
+To control presentation slides using the remote control's Page Up or Page Down buttons, select Page Up/Down as the USB Type B setting on the Extended menu (see page 70).
 Then you can control your presentation using those buttons.

-If you want to use the remote control like a wireless mouse, select Wireless Mouse as the USB Type B setting on the Extended menu (see page 50).
+If you want to use the remote control as a wireless mouse, select Wireless Mouse as the USB Type B setting on the Extended menu (see page 70).
 Then you can control your presentation as follows:

-- Use the arrow buttons to move the pointer on the screen. - Press the Enter button once to left-click, or twice to double-click.
+- Use the arrow buttons to move the cursor on the screen. - Press the Enter button once to left-click, or twice to double-click.
 Press the Esc button to right-click. - To drag-and-drop, hold down the Enter button.
 Then use the arrow buttons to drag the object.
 When it's where you want it, release the Enter button.